Dejan Damjanović: Return to FC Seoul

 On 28 December 2015, Damjanović returned to FC Seoul, signing a two-year contract.

-On 3 August 2016, Damjanović scored his 150th goal in 254th appearance in the K League, setting a record for the quickest player to reach 150 goals in the K League history.
+On 3 August 2016, he scored his 150th goal in 254th appearance in the K League, setting a record for the quickest player to reach 150 goals in the K League history.
+He helped Seoul regain the league title for the first time in four years.

+However, Damjanović was in conflict with manager Hwang Sun-hong in the 2017 season.
+He publicly expressed discontent at his reduced playing time.
+He scored 19 goals at the league, but the club decided not to extend his contract.
+The next year, he joined Seoul's arch-rivals Suwon Samsung Bluewings, and was criticised as a betrayer by Seoul fans.
+After his retirement, he still expressed his love toward Seoul, whereas he explained his sadness about Seoul's unilateral notice and indifferent farewell.
+Apart from this, he criticised Hwang's treatment of foreign players and managerial style.

 Suwon Samsung Bluewings

-On 4 January 2018, Damjanović signed for FC Seoul's biggest rivals Suwon Samsung Bluewings.
+On 4 January 2018, Damjanović signed for Suwon Samsung Bluewings.
+He scored 10 goals in 13 matches until the semi-finals at the 2018 AFC Champions League.

+In the 2019 season, Australian international Adam Taggart became Suwon's main striker instead of Damjanović.
 He was released in December 2019.

 Daegu FC

 In late December 2019, Daegu FC announced the signing of Damjanović on a free transfer.
-On June 14, he scored his first goal since moving against FC Seoul.
+On June 14, he scored his first goal since moving against Seoul.
+He had 9 goals and 3 assists in 23 appearances, helping Daegu qualify for the 2021 AFC Champions League.

 Kitchee

 On 9 January 2021, Kitchee announced the signing of Damjanović on a free transfer.
-He made his debut for Kitchee on 27 February 2021, coming off the bench in the 67th minute in a 2–1 win against Southern.

-On 4 March 2021, He scored his first goal in Hong Kong in just 1 minute after being substituted.
+He made his debut for Kitchee on 27 February, coming off the bench in the 67th minute in a 2–1 win against Southern.
+On 4 March, He scored his first goal in Hong Kong in just 1 minute after being substituted.
 In stoppage time, he scores his second to assist the team in a 2–0 victory over Pegasus.
-On 23 May, Kitchee SC successfully defended their Hong Kong Premier League title after beating Eastern Long Lions 2–0, courtesy of two goals by Dejan Damjanovic at the Hong Kong Stadium.

-On 24 June 2021, he scored the second goal in 2021 AFC Champions League group stage against Port F.C. and makes him joint-highest goal scorer along with Lee Dong-gook in ACL history with 37 goals.
-On 27 June 2021, he scored a goal against Cerezo Osaka to become the all-time ACL top scorer with 38 goals.
-He later scored twice from the penalty spot, one each in two matches against Guangzhou, to reach his 40th goal in the AFC Champions League.
+On 23 May, Kitchee successfully defended their Hong Kong Premier League title after beating Eastern Long Lions 2–0, courtesy of two goals by Damjanović at the Hong Kong Stadium.
+On 24 June, he scored a goal in a group stage match against Port F.C. at the 2021 AFC Champions League, making him joint-top goalscorer along with Lee Dong-gook in Champions League history with 37 goals.
+On 27 June, he scored a goal against Cerezo Osaka to become the sole leader in Champions League's all-time scoring chart.
+He later scored twice from the penalty spot, one each in two matches against Guangzhou, to reach his 40th goal in the Champions League.

-On 1 May 2022, he scored his 42nd goal in the AFC Champions League in a 2–2 draw against Vissel Kobe in the 2022 edition, which helped Kitchee to reach the knockout stages of the competition for the first time in their history.
+On 1 May 2022, he scored his 42nd goal in the Champions League in a 2–2 draw against Vissel Kobe in the 2022 edition, which helped Kitchee to reach the knockout stages of the competition for the first time in their history.